-13. RESPONDENT OR RESPONDING PARTY: The person against whom a complaint is directed.
+RESPONDENT OR RESPONDING PARTY: The person against whom a complaint is directed, including an individual who has been reported to be the perpetrator of conduct that could constitute Title IX Sexual Harassment.

-- 14. RESPONSIBLE EMPLOYEES: Allegations involving Title IX offenses, including sex discrimination, sexual harassment, sexual violence, stalking, domestic and dating violence, shall be reported by all "Responsible Employees" to the Title IX coordinator or official designee as soon as the employee becomes aware of it.
-A Responsible Employee includes any College employee: who has the authority to take action to redress Title IX offenses; who has been given the duty of reporting Title IX offenses to the Title IX Coordinator or other appropriate school designee; or whom a student could reasonably believe has this authority or duty.
-Responsible Employees shall include, but are not be limited to, College trustees, administrators, department chairs, program coordinators, campus police, club/activity advisors, coaches, managers or supervisors. - 15.
+RESPONSIBLE EMPLOYEES: Allegations involving sex discrimination, sexual harassment, sexual violence, stalking, domestic and dating violence, shall be reported by all "Responsible Employees" to the Title IX coordinator or official designee as soon as the employee becomes aware of it.
+A Responsible Employee includes any College employee: who has the authority to take action to redress these offenses; who has been given the duty of reporting to the Title IX Coordinator or other appropriate school designee; or whom a student could reasonably believe has this authority or duty.
+Responsible Employees shall include, but are not be limited to, College trustees, administrators, department chairs, program coordinators, campus police, club/activity advisors, coaches, managers or supervisors.

 TIME: The number of days indicated at each level shall be considered as a maximum.
-All reasonable efforts shall be made to expedite the process, but the President or his/her designee may extend the time limits in extenuating circumstances with notice to both parties in writing, or by mutual written agreement between the Complainant and the Responding Party. - 16.
+All reasonable efforts shall be made to expedite the process, but the President or his/her designee may extend the time limits in extenuating circumstances with notice to both parties in writing, or by mutual written agreement between the Complainant and the Responding Party.

+TITLE IX SEXUAL HARASSMENT COMPLAINT PROCESS: The process used to address Formal Complaints of Title IX Sexual Harassment.

 TITLE IX COORDINATOR: A College employee assigned the responsibility for maintaining the College's compliance with Title IX.
-The Title IX Coordinator is responsible for administering this Policy and its Complaint Procedure concerning all Title IX Offenses.
+The Title IX Coordinator is responsible for administering this Policy the Title IX Sexual Harassment Policy and its Title IX Sexual Harassment Complaint Process.
 The Title IX Coordinator may also serve as the College's Affirmative Action Officer.
 If these positions are held by different individuals, the AAO and the Title IX Coordinator may collaborate on the enforcement of any aspect of this Policy.
 The Title IX Coordinator should not have other job responsibilities that may create a conflict of interest.
 For example, serving as the Title IX Coordinator and a disciplinary hearing board member or general counsel may create a conflict of interest.
 There may also be a Deputy Title IX Coordinator designated to assist the Title IX Coordinator in the performance of his/her duties.
-The College's Title IX Coordinator is Justine Caron and can be contacted at 978-556-3956. - 17.
-TITLE IX OFFENSES: Title IX Offenses include, but are not limited to: sex discrimination, sexual and gender harassment and sexual violence.
-These offenses shall be addressed by the Title IX Coordinator pursuant to this Policy's Complaint Procedure. - 18.
-VICTIM: A person who reports being subject to an alleged act of sexual violence.
+The College's Title IX Coordinator is Liz Trelegan and can be contacted at 978-556-3928 or etrelegan@necc.mass.edu.